Ttesori/app-expense-tracker/README.md

 This is a full-stack application consisting of a NodeJS/Express server using PassportJS for authentication, EJS as a view engine, and HTML/CSS/Javascript for an interactive front-end.

+This project was originally written in PHP/MySQL as my final project in the Computer Programming and Analysis curriculm at Seminole State College.
+Once I decided to concentrate on Javascript, however, I decided to rewrite the application using NodeJS/Express/MongoDB.
+This also gave me the opportunity to refresh the look and add some additional features, such as the charts on the reports page.

 # Features:

 - Local user authentication.